Here is the information shared at the meet the teacher event. The main additional points discussed were:

 - As part of our outdoor play project, it will be great for the children to each have a pair of wellies that they can keep at school.

-Welcome to our Year 2 class page.
-This page has been set up to help provide some information for you with regards to what happens in our year 2 class, our expectations and some helpful and handy links to support further learning.
+Welcome to Squirrels class page.
+This page has been set up to help provide some information for you with regards to what happens in year 2, our expectations and some helpful and handy links to support further learning.
 Should you need to contact me, please feel free to send me an email.

 My contact details are EllisClark@stmargarets.brighton-hove.sch.uk

 Our topic for this term is 'How does my life compare to the life of a Maasai child?'
 We will be finding out about the Maasai people and comparing their way of life with what they are familiar with drawing several similarities.
 The children will be looking at and creating African art.
 See our Topic Web for a breakdown of what we will be doing in each subject.

 PE will be on Tuesdays and Thursdays.
 Please ensure that the children come into school on these days wearing their school PE kit : green shorts or tracksuit bottoms (depending on the weather), yellow t-shirt, trainers, school jumper or fleece.

 Maths – The children are all set up on Numbots and Times Tables Rockstars will be set up for them later in the year once we have covered multiplication and timetables in out maths lessons.
 These are there to build up their fluency & quick recall of key number facts.
 Please support this children in using this as a way off them enjoying their learning at home and reinforcing some keys skills that are best learned by short regular practise.

 Reading – Please read with you child as often as possible, we would recommend at least 4 or 5 times a week with the books they bring home from school.
 A major part of reading is year 2 is developing the children’s comprehension of what they are reading.
 The children will be able to do this best when they are reading at least 95% of the words they come across without the need to sounds out, blend and check them.